emscripten-core/emsdk/README.md

 You can toggle between different tools and SDK versions by running `emsdk activate <tool/sdk name>`.
 Activating a tool will set up `~/.emscripten` to point to that particular tool.
-On Windows, you can pass the option `--global` to the `activate` command to register the environment permanently to the system registry for all users.
+On Windows, you can pass the option `--permanent` to the `activate` command to register the environment permanently for the current user.
+Use `--system` to do this for all users.

 ### How do I build multiple projects with different SDK versions in parallel?